 I Transmit Information

 Not many people give thought to dog whiskers, but they are not there just for decoration, they actually have a purpose.
 You see, dog whiskers are a tad bit different from the rest of your dog’s hair.
 They are thicker, longer hairs that are equipped with hair follicles that are heavily innervated with sensory nerves.

 You can think of them as powerful antennas that provide sensory information.
 Basically, when something in your dog’s environment rubs against them, they tend to vibrate and stimulate nerves in the hair follicles, explains veterinarian Dr. Mary Fuller.

-The stimulated nerves then transmit information to the brain under the form of feedback about their surroundings.
+The stimulated nerves then transmit information to the dog’s brain under the form of feedback about the dog’s surroundings.
 If you think about it, this explains why whiskers are also known as “vibrissae.”
 The word vibrissae comes from the Latin word “vibrio” which means to “vibrate.”